 Insulation: Snow and ice have a tendency to act as a protective insulator that blocks the passage of heat from the surroundings in your body.
 When some fishes remain fairly active beneath the layers of icy-cold water, most turtles and turtles penetrate deep and find a hiding spot beneath the stones, leaves and logs.
 Often, they find heat by burying their little body in the mud.
 While on land, most reptiles, amphibians and tiny mammals will hide out under the leaves, grass and snow.
 These are the areas in which they hibernate.
 Some will cuddle-up in their own nests with their young ones with a stored food supply.

 Adaptation: Animals which can’t store food are required to hibernate, migrate or learn to adapt.
 The red foxes switch their diet from insects and berries to miniature rodents.
 Many non-migrating birds such as robins and cardinal change their diet from berries and insects to fruit and seeds.
 Deer will trigger through the snow or eat bark once the bud is covered and leaves are all gone.

 The more cold temperatures of the winter months causes a number of different kinds of birds and wild creatures to begin searching for shelter from the warmth of inside.
 Hence, you could even find a number of butterflies, raccoons, squirrels, opossums or even bats paying a visit to your dwelling.
-It is crucial to find out What Do Squirrels Eat and undertake simple pest proofing and require careful precaution to protect your home from any type of wild birds or animal intrusion, particularly for a few annoying species.
+It is crucial to undertake simple pest proofing and require careful precaution to protect your home from any type of wild birds or animal intrusion, particularly for a few annoying species.
 Make an animal friendly habitat by supplying organic food sources and shelter.
 Plant native grass, berries, nuts and fruit producing plants.
 Create refuge piling up leaves, twigs and other plant items in your lawn.
 Whether you stay home this winter or go for a winter vacation to some place hot, don’t hibernate.